evasnow1992/SpectralClustering/README.md

-scUserHandle_BRCA_metabric.m and scUserHandle_GBM.m provide two examples in using the function spectralclustering and writing the results into a file under the Results directory.
+scUserHandle_BRCA_metabric.m and scUserHandle_GBM.m provide two example handles for using the function and writing the results into a file under the Results directory.
 Users should change the input and output file directories to the ones on their local machine.

 An example output of running scUserHandle_BRCA_metabric.m would be